NoteDance/Note/README.md

 # Installation:
 **To use Note, you need to download it from https://github.com/NoteDancing/Note and then unzip it to the site-packages folder of your Python environment.**

+**To use the neural network example conveniently, you can download it from https://github.com/NoteDancing/Note-documentation/tree/neural-network-example and unzip the neuralnetwork package to the site-packages folder of your Python environment.**

 # Create neural network:
 **To build your neural network, follow some rules or you may get errors during training.
 See the documentation for examples.
 You can write a Python module for your neural network class and import it, or write it in the interpreter.
 Then, pass the neural network object to the kernel and train it.**